aloula/js_ibmmq/README.md

 ### JavaScript and IBM MQ

-JavaScript basic examples for interfacing with IBM MQ.
+Basic JavaScript examples for interfacing with IBM MQ.

 The **<$>** means you are local and **<bash4-4$>** you are inside IBM MQ Server Docker Container.
 This was tested on Ubuntu Linux 20.04 LTS.